 8. Changing the terms and conditions of the loan agreement

-Generally, the terms of a loan agreement (including the interest rate) are subject to a change in the conditions of a loan agreement when it is agreed by the parties and this change is fixed in the annex added to the agreement.
+Generally, the terms of a loan agreement are subject to a change in the conditions of a loan agreement when it is agreed by the parties and this change is fixed in the annex added to the agreement.
 Change in the terms of the loan agreement is paid according to the tariffs of the Bank.

-In certain cases, the Bank has the right to unilaterally raise the interest rate: by 2% if the client delays fulfilling payment obligations for more than 30 calendar days; by 4% if the client does not fulfill the obligation to transfer regular income to a bank account; by 10%, if the client has submitted false information about his financial position or failed to fulfill the obligation to submit a bank account statement.
+In certain cases, the Bank has the right to unilaterally raise the interest rate: by 4% if the client does not fulfill the obligation to transfer regular income to a bank account.

 If the loan agreement contains special conditions, then it is necessary to pay special attention to them.
 Only then you can be sure that the agreement will remain in force.
 One of the special conditions is the obligation of the borrower to transfer its monthly regular income to the settlement account associated with the loan agreement.

 9. Consequences and costs of the breach of the loan agreement